 Financing your house or apartment

-It usually happens that the prospective buyer can't pay the full purchase price immediately, and needs financing.
-Of course a buyer should not commit to financial plans that are beyond the their resources.
+It is highly recommendable, should a mortgage be required, to shop around for rates and not to just accept the first offer from your bank.
+Of course a buyer should not commit to financial plans that are beyond their resources.
 It is often recommended having at least 20 percent of the total cost for a down payment.

 Recent EU wide regulations for the banking industry are requiring bankers to take a closer look at home buyers from Germany as well as other countries and those whose earnings may be in some other currency than the euro.
 Stricter terms for mortgages may result from the enhanced scrutiny.

-Interest rates for mortgages are presently below the long time average, ranging (according to most sources) between 1.15 percent and 2.31 percent, depending to some degree on the duration of the financing plan and down payment.
-Most mortgages are for 10 or 20 years.
-(Figures as of August 2015).
+Interest rates for mortgages are presently below the long time average, ranging (according to most sources) between 0.61 percent and 2.87 percent, depending to some degree on the duration of the financing plan and down payment.
+Most mortgages are for 10 or 20 years but could be up to 25 years or as low as 5 years.
+(Figures as of April 2019).

 Prognoses by banks and other parties see long term stability in interest rates, perhaps with slight up or down fluctuations.
-It is possible to decrease the total amount of interest paid by paying interest up front.
-The greater this payment (Disagio) is, the less will be the interest costs in the long run.
+It is possible to decrease the total amount of interest paid by integrating a "Sondertilgung" (option for additional annual repayment) into your mortgage.
+This is normally 5 to 10% of the original mortgage amount.
+The greater this payment is, the less will be the interest costs in the long run.

 As mentioned before, financing is a matter that requires individual, specialized advice.
 Getting professional advice from a bank specialist and/or a tax consultant is highly recommended.

-The purchase or construction of housing for your own use can, under certain circumstances, be subsidized by the government in Germany.
+The purchase or construction of housing for your own use can, under certain circumstances, be subsidized by the government in Germany via KFW-loans and other state/regional supported programs.
 There may also be some tax advantages involved.
-Basically, the persons most likely to benefit from these subsidies are those of modest income with minor children who are buying or building moderately priced housing.
-Here it is especially important to get personalized counsel from a bank or tax consultant.
+Here it is especially important to get personalized counsel from a mortgage advisor, bank or tax consultant.

 Of course there are further regulations covering many more details.
-It is therefore advisable to check each individual situation with a bank.
+It is therefore advisable to check each individual situation with an appropriate advisor.